jijeshmohan/janus/README.md

 To run janus, go to any directory and create a json file called ```config.json``` .
 This defines the REST endpoints which server need to expose. ( config.json file described in the next section.).
 Run the application in the same directory by typing `janus` in the terminal

+Note : A sample config and associated files are there in example directory.

 ### Basic Structure of a config.json file

 The basic structure of config file shown below.
 A config file has follwing attributes